London 2012 Olympic finals ticket prices 'too high'

 Andrew Dismore AM, chairman of the economy committee, said the Olympics organisers had "missed an opportunity" to reward the taxpayers who helped fund the Games.

-He added: "We must learn the lessons from London Olympics and Paralympics if we are to host future sporting championships successfully and build on the amazing public support and goodwill demonstrated during the summer of 2012."'Accessible and affordable'
+He added: "We must learn the lessons from London Olympics and Paralympics if we are to host future sporting championships successfully and build on the amazing public support and goodwill demonstrated during the summer of 2012."

 London is hosting the 2015 European field hockey championships, the 2017 Athletics world championships and 2017 Paralympic athletics world championships.